‘Will a low credit score affect my chances of getting a mortgage?’

 Specialist Mortgage Broker

 If you’re struggling to get a mortgage because you have no or a low credit score, or you’re just not sure what to do next, get in touch, because we can help.
 We have a specialist team of mortgage brokers who have experience of working with people with a low or no credit score, plus access to the lenders from across the UK mortgage market – meaning we can access deals you probably can’t.
-Contact us now for free initial help and advice.
+Contact us now for free initial no obligation help and advice.

 - - What is a good credit score?